 While understanding the physics of dust explosions can require college math, using the old eyeballs and some simple cleaning tools can go a long way in preventing a catastrophe.

 Accidents are preventable, and in most cases, preventing them doesn’t require rocket science, but some good, old common sense, watchful eyes, proper housekeeping, appropriate technology, adequate training and the desire to have an accident-free workplace.
 While technology can play a big role in making plants safer, only humans can make safety the number-one priority on the job.

 Although big accidents that claim many lives and injure dozens of people get media attention, simpler, preventable accidents kill and injure people in the food and beverage industry on a daily basis.
-For a sampling of these smaller, yet deadly accidents
+For a sampling of these smaller, yet deadly accidents, see page 89.

 In 2009, OSHA calculated the number of combustible dust inspections it conducted by industry type.
 The food industry represented 15 percent of OSHA’s total number of inspections—second only to wood products, which accounted for 25 percent.
 According to OSHA statistics from 1980 to 2008, combustible dust incidents among all food industry sectors totaled 74, more than twice the number of any other industry.